 If lightly soiled, your Brinkhaus duvet can by spot cleaned using a mild washing powder.
 Do not use any products containing bleach as this will strip the natural materials of their protective lanolin coating which can cause them to go brittle.
 Once cleaned, rinse the area well and dry thoroughly.
 To speed up the drying process a hairdryer can be used on a warm heat setting (never hot), this will also create air movement.

 If full cleaning of your Brinkhaus bedding is required then we recommend professional laundering only.
-This should be avoided whenever possible however, as cleaning and laundering has a detrimental effect on luxury bedding and the effective life of your duvet is shortened every time these processes are carried out.
+Please note, hand washing is not reccommended.
+The duvet will become heavy and extremely difficult to manage.
+Wherever possible, avoid cleaning and laundering as it has a detrimental effect on luxury bedding and the effective life of your duvet is shortened every time these processes are carried out.
 General fluffing of the duvet daily and regular airing is all that is required to keep your duvet at its best under normal circumstances.